Achievable logoAchievable logo

 Feedback

-Every writer makes decisions about diction (word choice) and what order to present the information in, and these decisions influence how readers experience the text.
-A text might also include double meanings, surprising reversals, irony, or satiric arguments that undercut what it claims to be doing.
+Every writer makes decisions about diction (word choice) and about the order in which to present information.
+A text might also include double meanings, surprising reversals, irony, or satiric arguments that undercut what it seems to claim.
+These choices shape how you experience the text as a reader.

-This chapter covers the literary techniques that you will be asked about on the test.
+This chapter covers the literary techniques you’ll be asked about on the test.

 Denotation and connotation

 A word’s literal meaning is its denotation.
-Its connotations are its various shades of meaning.
+Its connotations are the feelings, associations, and “shades of meaning” that the word suggests.

 For example, the denotative meaning of “sunshine” is “light that emanates from the sun.”
-However, it connotes warmth, light, and happiness because most people connect sunshine with those three things.
+However, it often connotes warmth, light, and happiness because many people associate sunshine with those ideas.

 Here’s another example: The denotative meaning of consequence is “something that happens as a result of something else.”
-This meaning is neutral: there is no indication of whether that result is good or bad.
-However, the word has acquired negative connotations because it is frequently used as a synonym for “punishment.”
+This meaning is neutral: it doesn’t indicate whether the result is good or bad.
+However, the word has acquired negative connotations because it’s often used as a synonym for “punishment.”

 Figurative language

-Figurative language seeks to paint a picture in the reader’s mind.
+Figurative language helps a writer “paint a picture” in your mind.
 It can include descriptive language, similes, metaphors, and imagery.
-On the test, you will be asked to identify and interpret figures of speech.
+On the test, you’ll be asked to identify and interpret figures of speech.

 Similes and metaphors